DavideLAbbate/EarthSignals-GDLET-News-module/README.md

 ---

 ### `POST /events/search`
 Main search endpoint.
-Free-text filters are normalized through Claude, structured filters are applied directly, then the backend queries BigQuery.
+Free-text filters are normalized through Claude when needed, structured filters are applied directly, then the backend queries the local PostgreSQL event store.

+Cost behavior:
+- No live BigQuery query is executed for `POST /events/search`.
+- Anthropic may still be called when you use free-text fields such as `country`, `event_type`, or `macro_topic`.
+- To stay fully local, use only structured filters.

 **Request body** — at least one field required:
 ```json